uberto/prompts/md-prompts/kondor-json.md

 ```

 using `transform` we can convert the `Outcome<Customer>` to something else, for example a `Outcome<HtmlPage>`, then using `recover` we can convert the error result to the same type and remove the `Outcome`.

-This is my favorite way to handle errors.

-There are many other implementations of the Either monad in Kotlin (Result4k, Arrows, Kotlin-Result etc...), rather than importing one of these I created a new one, so you can convert Kondor `Outcome` to your specific result type.
-I choose a different name to avoid clashing with `Result` in the Kotlin library which works differently but it will always be imported first by the IDE.
-I also don't like `map` and `flatmap` be identical to the collections methods because when using a collection of results it becomes very confusing.

 ## Special Cases